-These batteries can be used with any of DIY and garden tools in the Bosch 18 volt system.
+The batteries that comes with the Bosch PSB 1800 LI-2 can be used with any of DIY and garden tools in the Bosch 18 volt system.

 At the heart of this drill is a Bosch Syneon Chip, which intelligently manages the interaction between the battery, motor and gearbox.
 It ensures the drill delivers the perfect amount of energy required for your project.